OmegaPointZero/nodechan/README.md

     + Open images in new tab/open in page/fit to page
     + WebM's play with/without sound
 + Flags based on Location
-+ Reporting a post !NEEDS ADMINS/MODS
++ Reporting a post
-+ Home Page
 + Update thread via ajax without updating the page
-+ Catalog view

 2. Back-End server-side:
-+ Admin/Mod login
 + Admins can manage:
     + Wordfilters
     + IP Bans
     + Sticky
     + Lock threads
     + Reported Threads
         + Gets notification for reported thread
     + Banners

 + API endpoints to: